Pluridens: Classification

 The unusually high amount of teeth present in the dentaries of both species of Pluridens initially made it difficult to immediately assign a classification on the subfamily level.
 Lingham-Soliar (1998) remarked that the unique combination of features (e.g. the high tooth count and a unique tooth shape) would normally result in the creation of a completely new subfamily, but did not create a new subfamily due to the rather fragmentary nature of the remains.
 Lindgren and Siverson (2005) considered many of the unique features of Pluridens to be shared with Halisaurus and reassigned P. walkeri as "Halisaurus walkeri".
 The genus synonymy was rejected by later authors, though similarities between the genera and the discovery of distinctly halisaurine vertebrae in Niger allowed the genus to be firmly placed within the Halisaurinae.
 Thus, Pluridens is today considered a highly derived halisaurine.
+The results of the phylogenetic analysis of Longrich et al. (2026) are displayed in the cladogram below: